Frida Kahlo‘s self portraits and reproductions of Our Lady of Guadalupe are baked into the symbolism of Mexico City. Comparable to these...

 Karl Bodmer placed much emphasis on his subjects’ often-elaborate clothing, jewelry, hairstyles, tattoos, and body paint.
 This focus played into his patron Prince Max’s ethnological interests.
 But, as we learn in the exhibition, personal adornment also carried great significance to the individuals depicted.
 It displayed their allegiances, celebrated their achievements, and indicated their places in society.

-Prince Max’s extensive journals provide much information about Bodmer’s subjects and the circumstances of their portraits (one of the journals appears in the exhibition).
-Glimpses of these stories appear in the wall texts, which reveal the native sitters’ agency and active self-representation.
+Prince Max’s extensive journals provided much information about Bodmer’s subjects and the circumstances of their portraits (one of the journals appeared in the exhibition).
+Glimpses of these stories appeared in the wall texts, which reveal the native sitters’ agency and active self-representation.
 From their diplomatic exchanges with Prince Max’s group to their choices about how Karl Bodmer portrayed them, they were by no means passive in the portrait-making process.

-Alongside these more typical wall texts are even more interesting ones – those written by present-day Native Americans.
-Contributors include artists, scholars, descendants of the sitters, and other members of the communities depicted.
-Each text focuses on something different – beadwork, a coming-of-age ceremony, healing knowledge, etc. – either depicted or hinted at in the portraits.
+Alongside these more typical wall texts were even more interesting ones – those written by present-day Native Americans.
+Contributors included artists, scholars, descendants of the sitters, and other members of the communities depicted.
+Each text focused on something different – beadwork, a coming-of-age ceremony, healing knowledge, etc. – either depicted or hinted at in the portraits.